allenaxie/surfboard-full-stack/README.md

 Link to Deployed App -- <https://surfboard-meetings.netlify.app//>

 ## ⏭️ Next Steps
+- Implement NextAuth for users to login with Google or Github
 - Allow user to drag meeting topics to reorder them
 - Create a chat system for users to communicate in